thelfer/tfel/docs/web/ImplicitBerveillerZaouiPolyCrystals.md

 # Conclusions

-The proposed implicit scheme is, to the best of our knowledge original and may be of significant importance for the use of such homogeneized behaviours in structural applications.
+The proposed implicit scheme is, to the best of our knowledge original and may be of significant importance for the use of such homogenized behaviours in structural applications.

 This implicit scheme will be extended in a straightforward manner to